 1940: Disaster Strikes

 In 1939 war was declared, and a year later a bomb struck the Whittard warehouses during the blitz.
 “I shall not be sorry when this is all over,” Hugh wrote to his brother, sketching out a detailed diagram of where the bombs had fallen.
 Sadly it ended in the worst possible way, as the “Second Great Fire of London” in late December 1940 blew the warehouses to smithereens.

 Dick later wrote that “it was as though the ground had opened up and swallowed the building”.
 The war had unleashed hell on London, and for a while it looked as though Whittard was finished for good – but it would take more than that to kill the brothers’ resolve.

 1941: A New Home in Chelsea

 After Whittard lost its warehouse to the blitz, Dick and Hugh quickly set about finding a new warehouse nearby.
-It wasn’t long before they decided to up sticks and move their entire business to Chelsea, settling on a rather grand-looking building at 111 Fulham Road.
+It wasn’t long before they decided to up sticks and move their entire business – the shop, headquarters, warehouse and coffee roastery – to Chelsea, settling on a rather grand-looking building at 111 Fulham Road.